 If you have been charged with marijuana possession in Florida, The Law Office of David A. Webster, P.A. is ready to build an effective and personalized defense on your behalf in order to either get your charges reduced or your case dismissed entirely.
 With over 25 years of collective experience, our Seminole County criminal defense attorneys possess a comprehensive understanding of state drug laws to help you navigate the complexities of the criminal justice system.

-According to Florida law, possession of a controlled substance such as marijuana is defined as the ability to exercise the right of ownership, management, or control over the time possessed.
+Under Florida marijuana law, possession of a controlled substance such as marijuana is defined as the ability to exercise the right of ownership, management, or control over the time possessed.
 Possession may be “actual” or “constructive” in nature.